SLAC/slac-features/sites/all/modules/contrib/date_ical/README.txt

 - The Feeds module is optional, but it's needed to enable import of iCal feeds from other sites.

-To install the iCalcreator library, download it from http://kigkonsult.se/downloads/index.php#iCalcreator and extract the zip file.
+To install the iCalcreator library, download it from http://github.com/iCalcreator/iCalcreator using either git clone or the "Download Zip" button.
+Inside you'll find the file iCalcreator.class.php.
+Copy that file to a folder in your Drupal site named sites/all/libraries/iCalcreator.

-Inside that file you'll find iCalcreator.class.php.
-Copy that file to a folder in your Drupal site named "sites/all/libraries/iCalcreator".
+Or, if you have drush, install iCalcreator by running this command from your site's root directory: drush make sites/all/modules/date_ical/date_ical.make --no-core

 Then clear the cache on your site, by using either "drush cc all" or logging in to your site and going to Configuration -> Development -> Performance and click the "Clear all caches" button.
 This is necessary because